aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Compilation/Compilation_-_Warning_Lag_Lead_On_Subset_of_Integers.rst

 In the AIMMS syntax the + is a **Lead** operator when the left operand is an element valued expression, and similarly the - is a **Lag** operator.
-If the range of an element valued expression is a subset of Integers, in some situations the result may not be what you expect at first sight.
+If the range of an element valued expression is a subset of :any:`Integers`, in some situations the result may not be what you would expect at first sight.
 AIMMS gives a warning when it encounters such a construct.
 It is not necessarily wrong, but the warning might help you to double-check whether the expression is doing what you expect.

 With this option you can control whether you want to see this warning.